runpod/docs/docs/instant-clusters/pytorch.md

 Learn how to deploy an Instant Cluster and run a multi-node process using PyTorch.

-## Step 1: Deploy an Instant Cluster using the web interface
+## Step 1: Deploy an Instant Cluster

 1. Open the [Instant Clusters page](https://www.runpod.io/console/cluster) on the RunPod web interface.
 2. Click **Create Cluster**.